Fjotland

-Fjotland is a village in Kvinesdal municipality in Agder county, Norway.
+Fjotland is a village in Kvinesdal Municipality in Agder county, Norway.
 The village is located in the northern part of the Kvinesdalen valley on the northeast side of the lake Fjotlandsvatnet.
-Fjotland is about 17 km southeast of the village of Haughom in Sirdal and about 25 km north of Liknes.
-Fjotland was the administrative centre of the old municipality of Fjotland which existed prior to 1963.
+The village of Fjotland is about 17 km southeast of the village of Haughom in Sirdal Municipality and about 25 km north of the village of Liknes.
 Fjotland Church is located in the village.

+History

+The village of Fjotland was the administrative centre of the old Fjotland Municipality which existed prior to 1963.

 Name

-The name of the municipality (originally the parish) comes from the old Fjotland farm (Old Norse: Fjósaland).
+The name of the municipality (originally the parish) comes from the old Fjotland farm (Fjósaland).
 The first element in the name comes from the word fjøs which means "barn" and the last element in the name comes from the word land which means "land".